Using big data to assist the Bank of America Chicago Marathon

 A new course explored the challenges and opportunities of achieving social good in the age of big data. read more

 Welcome to the Department of Industrial Engineering & Management Sciences

-You can think of this as a bridge between engineering and management.
+You can think of this a bridge between engineering and management.
 To emphasize this connection, our department is named Industrial Engineering and Management Sciences (IEMS).
-The department was established in 1958, and has been consistently ranked among the top five to 10 departments in the country.
+The department was established in 1958, and has been consistently ranked among the top five to ten industrial engineering departments in the country.